-Markham Centre.
-The intent in these areas is to take advantage of excellent future planned rapid transit services to foster large-scale, mixed-use developments in buildings with 3 to 15 storeys incorporating a broad range of retail and service uses including large-scale stores in multi-storey buildings.

-A restricted number of 'Commercial' areas accommodate existing or approved large-format retail developments.
+'Mixed Use High Rise' areas are intended as locations for major intensification along Avenue 7, Yonge Street, the Langstaff Gateway and Markham Centre.
+The intent in these areas is to take advantage of excellent future planned rapid transit services to foster large-scale, mixed-use developments in buildings with four to 25 storeys incorporating a broad range of retail and service uses including large-format stores in multistorey buildings.
+A restricted number of 'Commercial' areas accommodate existing or approved large-format retail developments at arterial road intersections close to interchanges with 400 series highways.
 'Service Employment' areas are planned and developed for service and retail uses together with light industrial, warehousing and small office uses intended to primarily serve employees and businesses and located along arterial and major collector roads within 'Employment Lands'.